homofuturus/good-blog-base/_posts/2020-04-19-Why-Coronavirus-is-not-as-dangerous-as-other-diseases.md

 updated: 2020-04-20 16:20
 ---

-Though I don't write, but looking at the serious measures taken by the World Governments I decided to clarify some things as we go about the only global lockdown amid the COVID-19 pandemic.
+Though I don't write, but looking at the serious measures taken by the World Governments I decided to clarify some things as we go about the only global lockdown in the history of mankind amid the COVID-19 pandemic.

 To start off, I would like to show some stats regarding other diseases that are highly prevalent in world apart from COVID-19.